ember-cli/ember-cli.github.io/_posts/2013-04-08-generators-and-blueprints.md

 }
 {% endhighlight %}

-This hook must return an object.
-It will be merged with the aforementioned default locals.
+This hook must return an object or a Promise which resolves to an object.
+The resolved object will be merged with the aforementioned default locals.

 ### normalizeEntityName